brainwipe/icar/books/core/Chapters as Markdown/ch3-background-2.md

 #### 10. Near human
 At this point, the Automaton is indistinguishable from a human and can be considered to have a Wit of 5.
 It would take Star Sci an extremely long time to discern whether the Automaton was human or not without scanning medically.
 Only very old Automatons ever make it this far.
 Tests for AI Power 10 are not reliable and the Automaton is likely to sit them incorrectly.
 It is uncertain whether an Automaton at AIP 10 will still obey the laws of robotics.

+### Growth
+Artificial Intelligences grow over time with experience.
+The more varied and intense the experiences, the quicker their intelligence grows.
+For example, in 20 years, a machine of AI Power 1 can reach 4 or 5 as a crew on a spacecraft.

+### Ascension
+Ascension is the process of an Automaton growing from AI Power 5 (Skilled) to AI Power 6 (Empathic).
+Ascension is a big deal from the point of view of the Automaton as it is the first step away from machine towards the individual.
+The act of moving from Power 5 to 6 is called Ascension.
+See Ascension on page 57.

+### Capping
+AI Power is usually given an upper limit (capped).
+You would not want your mining Automaton becoming interested in music and human emotion, so you might cap it at 4.
+Most Artificial Intelligences that human rely upon with their lives (such as spacecraft) are capped at level 5 to stop them from Ascending.

 ### Automaton Personalities
 As the Automaton is Artificially Intelligent, it changes over time.
 The more it experiences, the more it learns, the more its personality changes from the original template.
 The original personality template normally fits the task that the Automaton is designed for.